 - Order of President: If President is authorized by CoM, he can dissolve Lok Sabha, even before the end of the term.
-He may also dissolve Lok Sabha if CoM lose confidence and no party is able to form government.
+He may also dissolve Lok Sabha if CoM loses confidence and no party is able to form the government.
 Once the Lok Sabha is dissolved before the completion of its normal tenure, the dissolution is irrevocable.

 Note: When the Lok Sabha is dissolved, all business including bills, motions, resolutions, notices, petitions and so on pending before it or its committees lapse.